-Access: Super User, Administrator, Device User, Network-Only User
+Access: Super User, Administrator, Device User, Network-Only User apc> prompt -s long E000: Success

 Description: Configure the command line interface prompt to include or exclude the account type of the currently logged-in user.
 Any user can change this setting; all user accounts will be updated to use the new setting.